-This hearty vegan breakfast casserole features layers of biscuits, sausage, scramble, and topped with cheddar cheese, all vegan!
-This delicious and easy-to-make casserole is full of your breakfast favorites.
-It comes with make-ahead tips to make preparing, serving, and eating as fun for you as everyone eating it!
+This easy Vegan Breakfast Casserole Recipe features layers of biscuits, sausage, tofu scramble, and cheddar cheese, all vegan.
+Delicious and easy-to-make breakfast casseroles are full of your breakfast favorites.
+You’ll love the make-ahead tips to make preparing and serving this casserole as fun for you as everyone eating it!

-We had family over recently and I made this Vegan Breakfast Casserole for breakfast the next morning.
-The casserole baking in the oven created a savory aroma that made its way through the house.
+We had family over recently and I made this vegan breakfast casserole to serve early the next morning.
+A cheesy casserole baking in the oven creates an enticing aroma throughout the whole house.
+Everyone loved it — even the non-vegans!

 How to Make Vegan Breakfast Casserole